ArkEcosystem/go-crypto/README.md

 ## Documentation

-You can find installation instructions and detailed instructions on how to use this package at the [dedicated documentation site](https://docs.ark.io/sdk/cryptography/go.html).
+You can find installation instructions and detailed instructions on how to use this package at the [documentation site](https://docs.ark.io/sdk/cryptography/usage.html).

 ## Security